Fadwa Al-Bouza

-Fadwa Al-Bouza (فدوى البوظة; born January 14, 1990) is a female Syrian heptathlete and hurdler.
+Fadwa Al-Bouza (فدوى البوظة; born January 14, 1990) is a former female Syrian heptathlete and hurdler.
 She represented Syria at the 2008 Summer Olympics in Beijing, and competed in the women's 100 m hurdles.
 Al-Bouza ran in the second heat, where she finished in eighth place with a time of 14.24 seconds, and subsequently, did not advance into the later rounds.

 At the 2009 Arab Athletics Championships in Damascus, Bouza set both a national record and a personal best time of 13.01, by finishing third in the final of the women's triple jump.